18 Best Places to Visit in Vermont in the Fall

 18. Manchester

-The final destination on your list of places to visit in Vermont in fall is of course the other shire town!
+The final destination on your list of places to visit in Vermont in the fall is of course the other shire town!

 Manchester is only a 30-minute drive north of Bennington and is easily visited in tandem with its neighboring county seat.
 With the Green Mountains, this former iron town is extremely scenic and the perfect example of a small American town.